JStonham/notes/README.md

 The command `db.people.createIndex({name:-1})` would create an index based on people's names in descending order (`-1` is for descending and `1` is for ascending order).

-Users can index any field and can create indices that have multiple parameters, but remember if you do that the order of these parameters matters!
+Users can index any field and can create compound indices (indices that have multiple parameters), but remember if you do that the order of these parameters matters!

 For example, if you had previously done `db.people.createIndex({points:1,name:1})` then doing `db.people.createIndex({points:1})` would not be useful as your existing index searches on points first.